jacob404/promod-future/currentbuild/README.txt

 4.5.1
 - Fixed spechud / tankhud not loading.
 - Fixed tanks passing to a 2nd player rather than being lit on fire.
-(Should also fix spitters being in spawn rotation during tank)
 - Fixed a debug print parsing when a player is incapped by witch.
 - Fixed some props being missing on Parish 3.
 - Fixed an invis wall blocking survivors from advancing through the map on Hard Rain 3.
+- Added christmas lights to all side configs.
+- Fixed health bonus changes not printing to infected / specs when tank dies.
+- Fixed boomers / spitters not being in spawn rotation after tanks.
+- You can no longer swap between boomer and spitter if your team has both a boomer and a spitter.
+- Fixed players being unable to move in water when tank is in play.

 4.5
 - Snow and Christmas lights are back for a limited time.
 Another campaign has been lit up this year!
 Snow can be disabled with !nosnow